Best Minecraft mods to download in 2022: Recipes, biomes, crafting & UI

 Of course, knowing which Minecraft mods to download and install can be a little tricky, especially when there are so many.

-Just Enough Items (JEI)
+- Just Enough Items

 If you’re a new Minecraft player or a seasoned crafter, you’ll want to add the Just Enough Items mod to your list.
 This handy tool allows you to instantly search for in-game recipes, show individual item uses, and toggle the game’s list of materials.

 While Minecraft’s blocky world may look charming enough, there are times when the game’s textures can look a little rough around the edges.
 Not only does OptiFine enable Minecraft to run much smoother, but it also comes packed with HD texture support.

 Everything from improved weather effects, dynamic lighting, detailed environments, and configurable animations have been added.
 Mahjong’s masterpiece certainly looks better than ever with this mod.

 One of the reasons behind Minecraft’s worldwide success is its huge replayability factor.
 After all, combining huge procedurally-generated worlds with the player’s own imagination makes for a highly freeing experience.
 The Biomes O’ Plenty mod adds to the overworld exploration even further, giving Minecraft fans even more unique worlds, new plants, flowers, trees, building blocks, and more to discover.